ergoplatform/ergodocs/docs/node/conf/conf-crit.md

 # critical-dispatcher

-The dispatcher which is used only for the block candidate generator and `NodeViewHolder` actors.
+The `critical-dispatcher` is used only for the block candidate generator and `NodeViewHolder` actors.

 ## type